MaskingTechnology/jitar/documentation/docs/monitor/procedures.md

 ]
 ```

 This API is also available for the [proxy service](../fundamentals/runtime-services#proxy).
-It will forward the request to its configured gateway / node.
+It will forward the request to its configured gateway / worker.